chunhualiao/smart-browser-assistant/README.md

     *   Navigate to the extensions page by typing `chrome://extensions/` in the address bar and pressing Enter.
     *   Enable "Developer mode".
 You should see a toggle switch for this, usually in the top-right corner of the page.
     *   Click the "Load unpacked" button (usually appears on the top-left after enabling Developer mode).
-    *   In the file dialog that opens, navigate to and select the **entire `x-reply-assistant` folder** (the one containing `manifest.json`).
+    *   In the file dialog that opens, navigate to and select the **entire `smart-browser-assistant` folder** (the one containing `manifest.json`).
 Click "Select Folder" or "Open".
-    *   The "X Reply Assistant" extension should now appear in your list of installed extensions.
+    *   The "Smart Browser Assistant" extension should now appear in your list of installed extensions.
 If you had a previous version loaded, you might need to click the refresh icon on the extension's card.

 4.  **Configure Settings:**
-    *   Find the "X Reply Assistant" extension card on the `chrome://extensions/` page.
+    *   Find the "Smart Browser Assistant" extension card on the `chrome://extensions/` page.
     *   Click the "Details" button.
     *   Scroll down and click "Extension options".
-    *   Alternatively, click the puzzle piece icon in your Chrome toolbar, find "X Reply Assistant", click the three dots next to it, and select "Options".
+    *   Alternatively, click the puzzle piece icon in your Chrome toolbar, find "Smart Browser Assistant", click the three dots next to it, and select "Options".
     *   On the options page:
         *   Enter your **OpenRouter API Key**.
 The list of AI models will load dynamically once a valid key is entered (you might need to click out of the field).
         *   Select the desired **AI Model** from the dropdown.